IIITLucknowSWEngg/CSITTeam012/Assignment 01/URD.md

     - Option to save payment methods for future bookings.
   - **Confirmation Page**:
     - Displays detailed booking information, including venue, timing, and seating.
-    - Provides a QR code for e-ticket download or printing.
+    - Provides options for e-ticket download or printing.
     - Option to add the event to calendar apps (e.g., Google Calendar).

 ---

 ### **3.4 Review and Rating Interface**

 - **Features**:
   - **Rating Form**:
     - Allows users to submit ratings via a star-based system (1-5 stars) and add optional comments.